-3) Karađorđeva šnicla (Karadjordje’s schnitzel)
+Karađorđeva šnicla (Karadjordje’s schnitzel)

-Dish is named by the serbian prince Karadjordje and represents real royal meal!
+Dish is named by the Serbian prince Karadjordje and represents real royal meal!
 Schnitzel can be veal or pork which is rolled and stuffed with kajmak and after that it’s breaded and fried.
 It’s definitely must try meal while you are in Belgrade.

 Sarma (Cabbage rolls)

-5) Musaka (Serbian style Moussaka)
+Musaka (Serbian style Moussaka)

-Well, similarity is next to ordinary Moussaka – have layers and have meat.
+Well, similarity is next to ordinary Moussaka – have layers and includes meat.
 It’s made of layers of potatoes instead of eggplants, and we use our mix of spices.
 It’s always great with season salad and glass of good wine.
 Enjoy!

-7) Mladi sir (Cottage or Curd Cheese )
+Mladi sir (Cottage or Curd Cheese )

-Serbian cottage cheese is type of cheese with low fat milk, with neutral taste and also goes perfectly with many meat meals.
-The best one is made at private households (kajmak as well) and you can find it on serbian food markets, or just ask for Gibanica sa sirom (also serbian traditional meal, it’s a pastry with this type of cheese) in Belgrade restaurants.
-Do not forget that after a great dinner, we suggest to party in some of the most popular Belgrade clubs!
+Serbian cottage cheese is type of cheese with low fat milk.
+With neutral taste and also goes perfectly with any meat meals.
+The best one is made at private households.
+Easy to find it on Serbian food markets.
+Ask your local Buddies about Gibanica sa sirom ( Serbian traditional meal made with this type of cheese).
+Do not get to much of it if you are going to party at some of the most popular Belgrade clubs!

-- Srem sausage (Sremska domaca kobasica);
+- Srem sausage (Sremska domaca kobasica)

-Blood sausage (Krvavice);
+- Blood sausage (Krvavice)

 Some of them are for frying, and some of them you can eat like cold appetizers.
 Tip: fried ones goes perfectly with the beans!
 Bon Appétit!